-Gayle Crowell, Thomas J. Fallon and Nikos Theodosopoulos are the Class II Independent Directors whose terms will expire at the Annual Meeting.
-The Governance Committee and the Board have each approved Ms. Crowell's and Messrs.
-Fallon's and Theodosopoulos' nomination to stand for election at the Annual Meeting.
-If elected, they will serve for a three-year term expiring at the 2027 annual meeting of stockholders and until each of their successors is duly elected and qualifies, or until their earlier death, resignation or removal from the Board.
+Scott Bluestein, Wade Loo and DeAnne Aguirre are the Class III Directors whose terms will expire at the Annual Meeting.
+The Governance Committee and the Board have each approved Messrs.
+Bluestein and Loo and Ms. Aguirre's nomination to stand for election at the Annual Meeting.

+If elected, they will serve for a three-year term expiring at the 2028 annual meeting of stockholders and until each of their successors is duly elected and qualifies, or until their earlier death, resignation or removal from the Board.

 None of the Director Nominees is being nominated as a Director for election pursuant to any agreement or understanding between such Director Nominee and the Company.
 Each of the Director Nominees has indicated his or her willingness to continue to serve if elected and the Board has no reason to believe that the Director Nominees will be unable or unwilling to serve.
 Each Director Nominee has also consented to be named as a Director Nominee in this Proxy Statement.
-Each of the Director Nominees is an Independent Director.
+Mr. Loo and Ms. Aguirre are both Independent Directors.